azerion/bluestack-sdk-ios/Home.md

 ```objc
 [interstitialAdsFactory loadInterstitialWithPreferences:preferences autoDisplayed:NO];
 ```
-To show the interstitial after succes you have call [displayInterstitial].
+To show the interstitial after succes you have call [displayInterstitial] that would preset the interstitial using the viewController passed to the factory, if you wish to have more control over the presentation process you could use showAdFromRootViewController.

 To check if the interstitial is reday to be showen, you have to call [isInterstitialReady].